MatDupas/Easy-MsfVenom/README.md

 * Ever lost time searching the right MSFpayload ?
 Use the fast filter for instantaneous results !
 * Tired of inputing your IP, and defaults settings ?
 Let Easy-MsfVenom do it for you or ask for info.
-* Automatically launch Meterpreter listeners with the right payload or a netcat listener.
+* Automatically launch the right Meterpreter listener.
 * Want only stageless  payloads (`-s`) ?
 Only Meterpreter ones (`-m`)?
 * Want to explore other options ?
 Want a ruby / python/ perl payload? use `-k or --keyword` argument.